-Rebate funding for the New Construction Program is limited and applications will be accepted on a first-come, first-served basis until all rebate funding has been committed.
+Rebate funding for the New Construction Program is limited and applications will be accepted on a firstcome, first-served basis until all rebate funding has been committed.
 After that time, Customers will be given the option to be placed on a waiting list in the order requests were received by SRP.
 Current availability of rebate funds can be checked at www.savewithsrpbiz.com or by contacting the Program Administrator.

 SRP's Business Solutions programs allow customers to participate in multiple programs subject to the rebate cap established by SRP.
 The rebate cap is the maximum rebate amount that a customer is eligible to be paid for that program year.
-Customers are subject to a maximum rebate of \$450,000 from May 1 through April 30 for all SRP programs, with a cap of \$300,000 for energy efficiency programs and a \$150,000\ cap for Business EV chargers and Electrification rebates combined. \Electrification rebates are capped at \$50,000.
-Business EV equipment rebates are limited to a maximum of 75 Level 2 charging station rebates and 3 DC fast charging station rebates.
-SRP reserves the right to waive or adjust the rebate cap on a case by case basis and determine at their sole discretion the program year to which a rebate is attributed.
+Customers are subject to a maximum rebate of \$450,000 from May 1 through April 30 for all SRP programs., with separate program area caps of \$300,000 for Energy Efficiency programs, \$300,000 for Business EV programs, and \$50,000 for Electric Technology programs.
+Program or technology-based limits may also be applicable, based on program terms and conditions.
+SRP reserves the right to determine at their sole discretion the program year to which a rebate is attributed.Rebates